amalcao/libcoroc/README.md

 ## Examples

-LibTSC is built as a static library now, in order to use it, you need to link it with your own programs.
+LibCoroC is built as a static library now, in order to use it, you need to link it with your own programs.

 Some examples are provided for users to test the library: